microsoft/fhir-loader/readme.md

 ```
 ## Requesting an alternative patient export
 1. Define your query definition object to target the data you wish to export using the instructions above.
-2. Obtain the function URL and key generated during the installation of the fhir-loader.
+2. Obtain the function URL and key generated during the installation of the Bulk-FHIR Loader.
-3. Using an HTTP client POST the query definition object in the HTTP Body to the following endpoint:</br>```https://<your function url>/$alt-export?code=<your function access key>```
+3. Using an HTTP client, POST the query definition object in the HTTP Body to the following endpoint:</br>```https://<your function url>/$alt-export?code=<your function access key>```
 4. The system will asynchronously schedule your export and return the following control/information JSON object:</br>
 ```
 {
-	"id": "<instanceid that identifies your export job in the system>", "statusQueryGetUri": "<use HTTP GET to this URL to check status of your export job", "sendEventPostUri": "<currently not supported in export function>", "terminatePostUri": "<use HTTP POST to this URL to terminate your export job", "purgeHistoryDeleteUri": "<use HTTP POST to this URL to purge all run history artifacts for this export job", "restartPostUri": "<do not use...restarts are not supported or recommended" }
+	"id": "<instanceid that identifies your export job in the system>", "statusQueryGetUri": "<use HTTP GET to this URL to check status of your export job>", "sendEventPostUri": "<currently not supported in export function>", "terminatePostUri": "<use HTTP POST to this URL to terminate your export job>", "purgeHistoryDeleteUri": "<use HTTP POST to this URL to purge all run history artifacts for this export job>", "restartPostUri": "<do not use...restarts are not supported or recommended>" }
 ```
 ## Export Job Results
 You can view the results of an export job using either the status query get uri or, upon completion of the export job, a text file is written in the export job container called ```_completed_run.xjson```.
 Both of these contain a JSON object with the results and execution information of your export job.
-The ```output``` field of the JSON is compliant with the FHIR Export specification and containes file location and resource counts:</br>
+The ```output``` field of the JSON is compliant with the FHIR Export specification and contains file location and resource counts:</br>
 ```
 ...
 "output": [